MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-complex-application.md

 # Understanding Microsoft Entra application proxy Complex application scenario (Preview)

-Applications are often made up of multiple individual web application.
+Applications are often made up of multiple individual web applications.
 These situations use different domain suffixes or different ports or paths in the URL.
 The individual web application instances must be published in separate Microsoft Entra application proxy apps.
 In these situations, the following problems might arise:
 - **Pre-authentication:** The client must separately acquire an access token or cookie for each Microsoft Entra application proxy app.
-The multiple acquisitions leads to more redirects at sign in to `microsoftonline.com`.
+The multiple acquisitions lead to more redirects at sign in to `microsoftonline.com`.
 - **Cross-Origin Resource Sharing (CORS):** CORS calls, using the `OPTIONS` method, are used to validate access for the URL between the caller web app and the targeted web app.
 The Microsoft Entra application proxy cloud service blocks these calls.
-Blocking occurs because the requests cannot contain authentication information.
+Blocking occurs because the requests can't contain authentication information.
 - **Poor app management:** Multiple enterprise apps are created to enable access to a private app adding friction to the app management experience.

 The following figure shows an example for complex application domain structure.